nesmasilman/Udacity_Data_Scientist_Nano_Degree_Sparkify_Capstone_Project/README.md

 - We built three different machine learning models to predict churn (GBTClassifier, RandomForestClassifier, DecisionTreeClassifier).
 The one with the best performance was RandomForestClassifier, so we chose it for final prediction.
 - We made three splits from the data (train, validation and test).
 We used the validation set for baseline model selection and Gridsearch cross-validation.
 - We used gridseach cross-validation to try different parameters, but the best model didn't improve performance, so we used our baseline model.
 - Our dataset is imbalanced, so we used f1-score to evaluate model performance.
 Best model scored 76.41% f1-score on our test set.
+- We calculated feature importances.
+The two most important features were the average duration (avg number of subscription days) and the avg(length) (average length of songs)

 # Resources
 The columns description was obtained from https://medium.com/@ferenc.hechler/sparkify-customer-satisfaction-prediction-f3b0941e8710